 As the artist’s biography tells us, ‘one evening Mark Jowett woke up and there was man in a pin striped suit with a globular head looking at him.
 Mark couldn’t figure out if it was a freaky stranger, a ghost, or one of his musical personas exemplified.’
 It continues to explain how ‘the river of life got in the way and he keeps getting lost down tributaries of fantasy and folly’ and that by listening to the music you can ‘travel in his leaky kayak down some of these tributaries and you will see islands of absurdity, beauty, poignancy.’
 Of course, descriptions like these are intended to help publicize the music but in this case it can change how the songs are received.

-With its spaciness, listening to Plain Mister Smith can really feel like voyaging lonesomely in a kayak or canoe in the Canadian wilderness, drifting into your imagination with the refreshing vastness that life has to offer being your backdrop.
+With its spaciness, listening to Plain Mister Smith can really feel like voyaging lonesomely in a kayak or canoe in the Canadian wilderness, with the refreshing vastness that life has to offer being your backdrop.
 With “The Rat” it’s as though a forceful showery downpour disrupts that peacefulness, the kayak/canoe rocking from side to side.
 But rather than be concerned or scared for your death, you laugh it off and continue absentmindedly.

 “The Rat” – Plain Mister Smith featuring Jordan Klassen